 Cheltenham 15:20 Tips – BetMGM Queen Mother Champion Chase

-The fourth race on the second day of the Cheltenham Festival at 15:20 is the Queen Mother Champion Chase, a Grade 1 National Hunt steeplechase held for horses aged 5 and older.
-The feature race of Day 2 is one of the best races of the season and typically throws up thrilling races and creates champions and all-time favourites.
+The fourth race on the second day of the Cheltenham Festival at 15:20 is the Queen Mother Champion Chase, a Grade 1 National Hunt steeplechase held for horses aged five and older.
+The feature race of Day 2 is one of the best races of the season, typically producing thrilling contests and creating champions and all-time favourites.

 Cheltenham 16:00 Tips – Glenfarclas Cross Country Chase

-The fifth race on the second day of the Cheltenham Festival at 16:00 is the Glenfarclas Cross Country Chase, a cross-country steeplechase run by National Hunt horses aged 5 and older.
+The fifth race on the second day of the Cheltenham Festival at 16:00 is the Glenfarclas Cross Country Chase, a cross-country steeplechase run by National Hunt horses aged five and older.

-It is a unique test not run on the traditional Old or New Course, and the fences all offer something different—from hurdles to fences, banks, and even a replica of the Canal Turn from Aintree.
+It is a unique test not run on the traditional Old or New Course, and the fences all offer something different, ranging from hurdles to banks and even a replica of the Canal Turn from Aintree.

 Cheltenham 16:40 Tips – Johnny Henderson Grand Annual Chase